KushBhatnagar/kushbhatnagar.github.io/_posts/2020-03-13-regression-test-case-selection-using-ml.md

 **Step 4:** Based on the impacted functionality list from above two steps SME will now navigate to Test Rail to search relevant test cases

 **Step 5:** With the help of domain knowledge and data collected from above steps SME will select the list of test cases from Test Rail

+Let’s take a quick look at test data which consists of regression test cases across four release cycles

 <img src="/assets/images/sample-data-set.png">